 To calculate how much electricity a solar panel will produce in a day, you simply have to multiply its wattage by the number of sunlight hours.

-For example, a home in Cambridge with a 280-watt solar panel that receives 4 hours of sunshine will generate 1,120 watt-hours (Wh) or 1.1 kilowatt-hours (kWh) of electricity that day (280 x 4).
+So, for example, a home in Cambridge typically receives four hours of sunshine a day.
+If this home has a 280-watt solar panel, it will generate 1,120 watt-hours (Wh) or 1.1 kilowatt-hours (kWh) of electricity that day (280 x 4).

 How much power output does your home need?

-This all depends on a) how much electricity you use, and b) how much of your home you want your solar panels to power.
+This all depends on two things: how much electricity you use, and how much of your home you want your solar panels to power.

-However, if you don’t use much electricity day-to-day, or only want solar panels to subsidise some of your home’s energy usage, you can choose solar panels with a lower output – of about 225 to 275 watts.
+However, if you don’t use much electricity day-to-day, or only want solar panels to subsidise some of your home’s energy usage, you can choose solar panels with a lower output – around 225 to 275 watts.

 Most homes will install several solar panels, known as a solar panel system.
 A typical 3-4 bedroom house will require a 3-4kWp solar panel system, typically composed of 12-16 solar panels.